 From early Chaplin slapsticks through to modern R-rated gross-outs, there's a lot of choice when it comes to selecting a chucklefest.
 Whatever your preference, comedies are just the best remedy for brightening your day.
-It's a genre that covers a broad spectrum, making it tough to narrow down the whole lot to a mere thirty titles.
+It's a genre that covers a broad spectrum, making it tough to narrow down the whole lot to a mere 25 titles.
 But we've done it anyway.
 Here's our top picks of the best comedies ever made.

 25. Bridesmaids (2011)